askap-vast/vast-pipeline/docs/exploringwebsite/sourcepages.md

 #### Manual Input

-The format of the coordinates should be in a standard format that is recongised by astropy, for example:
+The format of the coordinates should be in a standard format that is recognised by astropy, for example:

 * `21 29 45.29 -04 29 11.9`
 * `21:29:45.29 -04:29:11.9`